 Staff has reviewed two concepts of standalone residential for the 3300 University Site with a range of 24 to 30 units, essentially a medium density design for the site.
+The applicant desires to building townhomes for rent and possibly apartments.
 The site is vacant with no significant natural resources, but it does abut the bike trail and park to the east.
 Access, design, relationship of the site to the park were the primary concerns.

-However, staff has not reviewed a specific concept of development for 3300 University, which is situated quite differently as a wooded flag lot.
+However, staff has not reviewed a specific concept of development for 3200 University, which is situated quite differently as a wooded flag lot.
+Issues of utilities, access, natural resources, and park interface are all important for this site.
+Development of the site with townhomes or apartments is unknown at this time.
 Both parcels would need to be accessed from a new shared drive from the Cottonwood/University traffic circle intersection.